Revaluation of an Asset

 • Transaction Reference – Enter a reference to identify the journal entry for this transaction.

-• Write-down Amount – The write-down amount will be computed based on the Current Cost and the Write-down %.
+• Write-down Amount – The system calculates this amount from the Current Cost and the Write-down %.
 You can enter a write-down amount to override the calculated value.
 This amount is subtracted from the current net book value.

-For compound assets, the write-down amount will display the total write-down of all the components.
+For compound assets, this amount shows the total write-down for all the components.

 • Adjusted Residual Value – Enter the new residual value of the asset.